 - Clooniff Bog was drained and developed for industrial peat production in the 1970s and has been in active peat production since the 1975.
-Bord na Móna have made the decision to permanently cease peat extraction at this site in 2019. - Clooniff Bog comprises four separate bog sub-units which have been managed differently over the course of production and development at the site. - Much of the former peat production footprint is bare peat and contains active drainage channels; other areas are cutaway and some wetland vegetation has developed. - Clooniff has a pumped hydrological regime.
+Peat production ceased in 2019. - Clooniff Bog comprises four separate bog sub-units which have been managed differently over the course of production and development at the site. - Much of the former peat production footprint is bare peat and contains active drainage channels; other areas are cutaway and some wetland vegetation has developed. - Clooniff has a pumped hydrological regime.
 It is expected that when pumping is reduced or stopped that water levels will rise significantly across parts of the site.
-This has already occurred across a portion of the site. - Where deep peat remains at Clooniff Bog, depths are up to 2.5m, although some parts the peat stock has been removed entirely to expose mineral deposits underlying the peat. - The site is located adjacent to the River Shannon Callows and several designated conservation sites.
+This has already occurred across a portion of the site. - Where deep peat remains at Clooniff Bog, depths are up to 2.5m, although some parts the peat has been removed entirely to expose mineral deposits underlying the peat. - The site is located adjacent to the River Shannon Callows and several designated conservation sites.
 In winter, the site can be inundated with water corresponding to winter flood levels on the River Shannon (the site forms part of the River Shannon floodplain).